-The review processes employed verified that the manufacturer not only has written processes and procedures in both the Quality Assurance and Configuration Management arenas, but that those processes and procedures were actually implemented within the software development life cycle that is used to produce the Hart Verity Voting 2.2.1 version that is submitted for certification.
+The review process verified that the manufacturer has written processes and procedures for Quality Assurance and Configuration Management.
+The processes and procedures were implemented within the software development life cycle used to produce the Hart Verity Voting 2.2.2 system.